 The vulnerability in Ada is as described in Section 6.5.2.

-C.5.2 Guidance to language users
+6.4.2 Guidance to language users

 Rather than using predefined types, such as Float and Long_Float, whose precision may vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
 Additionally, specifying ranges of a floating point type enables constraint checks which prevents the propagation of infinities and NaNs.